DeepanwitaR/VirtualAssistant/README.md

 Thus my choice for the project prototype.

-## Architecture
+## Architecture of the core Virtual Assistant Logic
 ![image](https://github.com/DeepanwitaR/VirtualAssistant/assets/24522364/f61555a3-bf93-474a-94a1-c45391ec9edb)

 The above is our architecture diagram.

 The flow in red is the [authentication](https://platform.openai.com/docs/api-reference/authentication) flow where a user must generate their own OpenAI Authentication Key, to access the OpenAI endpoints and in turn the model that sits behind it.
 This is a prerequisite step and we do it once in the beginning.

+The flow in blue is our application flow, where we are hosting a basic Python HTTP server (written with the [Flask Web Framework](https://flask.palletsprojects.com/en/3.0.x/))to take in our user questions as requests and return a response.

-The flow in blue is our application flow, where our Python code takes in our request sentence, includes it in the OpenAI client request along with context information for every run (we cannot retrain the model but we can make it remember relevant details through context each time) which is the Resume Information present in information.txt and the NLP model we want to interact use and interact with in each request and post it to the endpoint. _(Note:- information is not retained across sessions and so we must provide it as context at every turn)_
+Our Python code takes in our **request sentence** and in turn, includes it in the OpenAI client request along with **context information** for every run (we cannot retrain the model but we can make it remember relevant details through context each time) which is the Resume Information present in information.txt and **the NLP model** we want to interact use and interact with in each request and post it to the OpenAI endpoint. _(Note:- information is not retained across sessions and so we must provide it as context at every turn)_

-We do this as the remote model on its own is trained to answer questions fairly, but we want it to know and answer with specific information that only we have so pass it in.
+We do this as the remote model on its own is trained to answer questions fairly, but we want it to know and answer with specific information that only we have with us.

-We post the request to the OpenAPI endpoint and print the response on the cmdline.
-We run this program with a continuous loop making it a live virtual assistant program.
+We post the request to the OpenAPI endpoint and return the response from it to the Python server which in turn sends to the user.

-## Environment Setup and Executing Code
+## Environment Setup and Executing Virtual Assistant Code Standalone
-This section discusses how to set up and run the project.
+This section discusses how to set up and run the project in a standalone manner.
 1. This is a Python-based implementation (developed with Python 3.10.4), which has been developed over Ubuntu (developed over Ubuntu 22.04 LTS).
 Run the following to set up Python and its dependencies, and also OpenAI libraries.
 ```
 sudo apt update